 Student Loan Debt

-How Much Money Do College of Marin Graduates Make?students who graduate from College of Marin with a bachelor's degree go on to jobs where they make an average salary of $33,700 in their early years.
-Unfortunately, this is 17% less that the average college graduate's salary of $40,800 per year.
-However, graduates in your major field may make more.
+How Much Money Do College of Marin Graduates Make?bachelor's degree recipients from College of Marin make around $33,700 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $42,485 per year.
+However, certain majors may produce higher-paying graduates.

 Location of College of Marin